edwardtanguay/techlanglearn/static/data/masterGoIdiomsTestingSpanish.md

 qué valor corresponde a qué campo

 if we were to add new fields
-si añadiésimos nuevos campos [subjunctive imperfect 2]
+si añadiésimos nuevos campos [gr. subjunctive imperfect 2]

 its wide range of packages
 su amplia gama de paquetes